 BitWarden and 1Password both use end-to-end encryption to protect and store your passwords.
 Both also have zero-knowledge policies, meaning no one from any of these companies/developers will be able to gain access to all of your stored data but yourself.

 While both BitWarden and 1Password reap the benefits of having the best password security functions, what about the usability?
 As we’ve mentioned before, BitWarden’s identity as an open-source platform opens up many outstanding opportunities.
-It may also come at a cost: Unlike 1Password which generally is known for being extremely user-friendly, most of BitWarden is less intuitive even for personal use.
+This may come at a price: BitWarden, unlike 1Password, is not intuitive for personal use.

 It is also important to mention that BitWarden does not offer real-time monitoring, unlike other password managers, and that premium plans do not include a 1GB storage limit.
 However, considering what we’ve known so far, we can see BitWarden more as a staple in business-related solutions.